I condensed all of the blog posts here. If you want to see the full posts with the images the links are below.

-It was amazing.
+It was amazing

-Flashback five years earlier to 2005, Mr.Main and I were married in March.
-The wedding was amazing.
-The room was packed, standing room only.
+Flashback five years earlier to March 2005, Mr.Main and I were married.
+The wedding was simple and amazing, The room was packed, standing room only.
 We had wonderful support from family and friends.
-After the wedding, we decided that we wanted to enjoy our time together, just the two of us for a while!
+After the wedding, we decided that we wanted to enjoy our time together, just the two of us.

-As 2008 rolled around and there were still no signs of a pregnancy, I was starting to get concerned.
+As 2008 rolled around and there was still no signs of a pregnancy, I started to get concerned.
 By 2009 I started to feel that something was wrong.
-Looking back now, I should have realized sooner that something wasnt right.
-It was one of those times where I sort of knew something was wrong but I didn’t want to find out what it was.
+Looking back now, I should have realized sooner that something wasn’t right.
+It was one of those times where I sort of knew something was wrong but I didn’t want to find out WHAT it was.
 Out of fear or laziness, I am not quite sure, but it took me a long time to seek help.

-It was almost like continuing on how we were was just easier.
+It was almost like continuing on how we were, was just easier.
 From what I know now, it definitely would have been easier to do nothing.
 But had we done nothing we would have stayed in the same place.
 Not moving forward was no longer an option for me.

-I went into the doctor for some tests.
+I went to the doctor for some tests.
 They did a plethora of work on me and found no apparent reason or diagnosis that would warrant a problem with getting pregnant.
 They said, “Just keep trying.”

 I was confused and upset as to why my desires were not being granted.
 I never ever in my wildest dreams thought that getting pregnant would be difficult.
 I have no family history of any issues.
-It was hard to say the least.
+It was hard, to say the least.

 It seemed in my foggy eyes that ALL of my friends, neighbors, and women at the grocery store were either expecting or had a newborn.